-When you want to make a claim for a whiplash injury you should seek the advice of a legal firm or a solicitor.
-Whilst whiplash claims are fairly straight forward, you’ll want to hire a law firm that adheres to the following:
+When you want to make a claim for a whiplash injury you should seek the advice of a law firm or a solicitor.
+Whilst whiplash claims are fairly straightforward, you'll want to hire a law firm that adheres to the following:

 Most reputable firms will adhere to the above points and work to get you as much compensation as possible.

 The success of a whiplash claim depends very much on the opinion of the doctor who is assessing your progress.
 Due to the fact that the nature of the payout will depend on the length and severity of your injuries, it is not unusual for claims to take between 6-12 months to settle.
 This is to ensure that there is significant evidence to show the extent of your symptoms.